datastax/ruby-driver/README.md

 The CQL protocol supports frame compression, which can give you a performance boost if your requests or responses are big.
 To enable it you can pass a compressor object when you connect.

-Cassandra currently supports two compression algorithms: Snappy and LZ4.
-Support for Snappy compression ships with cql-rb, but in order to use it you will have to install the [snappy](http://rubygems.org/gems/snappy) gem separately.
+Cassandra currently supports two compression algorithms: Snappy and LZ4. cql-rb supports both, but in order to use them you will have to install the [snappy](http://rubygems.org/gems/snappy) or [lz4-ruby](http://rubygems.org/gems/lz4-ruby) gems separately.
 Once it's installed you can enable compression like this:

 ```ruby
 require 'cql/compression/snappy_compressor'